fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp6-m1-exercise-implement-delegates.md

     - `BankCustomer.cs`: This file defines the BankCustomer partial class, which implements the IBankCustomer interface and includes properties and constructors for customer constructor.

-    - `CreateDataLogsAsync.cs`: This file includes a method that uses `ApprovedCustomerLoaderAsync` and `SimulateDepositsWithdrawalsTransfers` to generate two years of transactions for 50 bank customers,and then stores the data as JSON files using `JsonStorageAsync`.
+    - `CreateDataLogsAsync.cs`: This file includes a method that uses `ApprovedCustomerLoaderAsync` and `SimulateDepositsWithdrawalsTransfers` to generate two years of transactions for 50 bank customers, and then stores the data as JSON files using `JsonStorageAsync`.

-    - `SimulateDepositsWithdrawalsTransfers.cs`: This file includes methods that simulate deposits, withdrawals, and transfers for bank accounts.
+    - `SimulateDepositsWithdrawalsTransfers.cs`: This file uses methods of the account classes to simulate deposits, withdrawals, and transfers for a bank account.

-    - `Program.cs`: This file includes the main entry point for the app.
-Program.cs uses `CreateDataLogsAsync` to create two years of transaction data for 50 customers, and then uses `LoadCustomerLogsAsync` to load the customer data into a `bank` object.
+    - `Program.cs`: This file provides the main entry point for the app.
+Program.cs uses `CreateDataLogsAsync` to save two years of bank transactions to JSON files for 50 customers, and then uses `LoadCustomerLogsAsync` to load the customer data into a `bank` object.

     Notice that a bank object includes a collection of bank customer objects, and that each bank customer object includes a collection of bank account objects for that customer.
-The account objects include a collection of transactions, which provide a record of the deposits, withdrawals, and transfers associated with the account.
-The SimulateDepositsWithdrawalsTransfers class is used simulate customer account activity by generating transactions for each account.
+Each account object includes a collection of transactions, which provide a record of the deposits, withdrawals, and transfers associated with the account.
+The `SimulateDepositsWithdrawalsTransfers` class is used simulate customer account activity by generating transactions for each account.
 The app is able to store and retrieve customer and account information.

 1. Run the app and review the output in the terminal window.